Functional Testing Vs Performance Testing:

 - There was good progress in the optimization of the software quality.
 Hence there was a tremendous decrease in the support tickets post-implementation.

 - Re-works were decreased and it was testing iterations instead of re-work.
-Between the different iterations, there was a better improvements in quality observed.
+Between the different iterations, there were better improvements in quality observed.

 Performing non-functional testing during functional test execution is more advantageous and will add more benefits to the overall software quality.
 This will identify performance bugs (restricted to the testing environment and dependency) and hence will be reducing situations of functional issue assumptions.

 Sufficient planning for performing functional and non-functional testing (to a minimum level) has to be done in order to keep a strong relationship among the other stakeholders of the project.

 About Author: This is an article written by Nagarajan.
 He is working as test lead with over 6 years of Testing experience in various functional areas like Banking, Airlines, Telecom in terms of both manual and automation.